Leadership Consulting LP Built in 8 Days — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 | Team | 3 specialists — no dedicated strategist, no design lead (agency-owned), no SEO lead (no migration scope) |

-The outcome, restated plainly: a single-page LP was built against a Figma on a fresh WordPress install, QA’d for anchor accuracy and layout fidelity across viewports, form-routed, and delivered to the agency’s staging sign-off inside eight calendar days and seventeen hours of effort.
+In the end: we built a single-page LP against a Figma on a fresh WordPress install, QA’d it for anchor accuracy and layout fidelity across viewports, form-routed it, and delivered it to the agency’s staging sign-off inside 8 calendar days and 17 hours of effort.

 Process